hashicorp/consul-terraform-sync-template-module/README.tmpl.md

 In this section, describe the feature and set of resources the module manages as well as the expected condition type of a task configured with this module.
 For example:

-The module creates an address group if it does not already exist, and applies an existing policy group to the address group when specified for the service.
-The module executes on the default services condition, when there are any changes to the instances of the specified services.
+The module creates an service group if it does not already exist and configures registered services as members of the service group.
+The module executes on the catalog-services condition, such that it updates the service group's members when services register or deregister.

 <!-- end -->